 Hamiltonians like to think of their city as Canada's best-kept secret.
 For almost half a century, such a claim became more and more implausible, not least to their neighbours in Toronto.
-Across Canada, no city showed more clearly than Hamilton the consequences of deindustrialization, the polarization of incomes that has affected almost every place in North America, and the consequent polarization of neighbourhoods.
+Across Canada, no city showed more clearly than Hamilton the consequences of deindustrialization, the polarization of incomes that has affected almost every community in North America, and the consequent polarization of neighbourhoods.
 But just lately the patterning, if not the degree, of inequality has begun to shift.
 Hamilton is on the cusp of change.

 The period since the oil shock of 1973 has reshaped most North American cities.
-Globalisation has contributed to the loss of manufacturing jobs, many of them unionised and wellpaid.
-In ways that have recently attracted widespread attention, wage and salary incomes have grown steadily more polarised (Chen, Myles and Picot, 2012; Piketty, 2014; Walks, 2013a).
-As a result, in a period when immigration levels have remained high, but have involved a widening range of peoples, a growing number of immigrants have found it difficult to establish a firm economic foothold in Canada (Haan, 2005).
-Segregation by income has increased, and in varying degrees all cities have experienced a growing polarisation of neighbourhoods.
-In the 1970s, most neighbourhoods were, in income terms, broadly middle class; today, a growing number are either rich or poor, marking a trend which appears to be continuing (Hulchanski, 2010; Walks, 2013a; c.f.
+Globalization has contributed to the loss of manufacturing jobs, many of them unionized and well-paid.
+In ways that have recently attracted widespread attention, wage and salary incomes have grown steadily more polarized (Chen, Myles, and Picot, 2012; Piketty, 2014; Walks, 2013a).
+As a result, in a period when immigration levels have remained high, and have involved a widening range of countries of origin, a growing number of immigrants have found it difficult to establish a firm economic foothold in Canada (Haan, 2005).
+Segregation by income has increased, and to varying degrees all cities have experienced a growing polarization of neighbourhoods.
+In the 1970s, most neighbourhoods were, in income terms, broadly middle class; today, a growing number are either rich or poor, marking a trend that appears to be continuing (Hulchanski, 2010; Walks, 2013a; c.f.
 Bischoff and Reardon, 2013).

 In this context, Canadian cities have tended to follow one of two trajectories.
-A number, including Toronto, Vancouver and to a lesser degree Montreal, have seen a revival of the inner city (Hulchanski, 2010; Ley and Lynch, 2012; Rose and Twigge-Molecey, 2012).
-This has been associated with gentrification of older, single-family dwellings and, especially in recent years, with a boom in the construction of high-rise condominiums.
-The poor, including lower-income immigrants, have been displaced to, or have found their place in, the inner suburbs, areas which were developed in the early postwar decades.
-A very different trajectory has been followed by a number of other Canadian cities, typically smaller or mid-sized.
+A number, including Toronto, Vancouver, and to a lesser degree Montreal, have seen a revival of the inner city (Hulchanski, 2010; Ley and Lynch, 2012; Rose and Twigge-Molecey, 2012; Walks and Maaranen, 2008).
+This trend has been associated with gentrification of older, single-family dwellings and, especially in recent years, with a boom in the construction of high-rise condominiums (Rosen and Walks, 2013).
+The poor, including lower-income immigrants, have been displaced to - or have found their place in - the inner suburbs, areas which were developed in the early postwar decades.

+A very different trajectory has been followed by a number of other Canadian municipalities, typically smaller or mid-sized cities.
 These, too, have seen a relative decline of their inner suburbs (Pavlic, 2014).
-What sets them apart is that they have experienced a continuing inner-city decline that is comparable with, although by no means as severe as, that of many cities in the American Midwest and North-eastern seaboard.
+What sets them apart is that they have experienced a continuing inner-city decline that is comparable with, although by no means as severe as, that of many cities in the American Midwest and Northeastern Seaboard.
 Hamilton is a prime case in point.

-General trends in Hamilton
+2. General Trends in Hamilton